-Luxor, considered to be the “world’s greatest open-air museum”, is home to some of the most interesting, biggest, and beautiful temples in all Egypt.
+Luxor, considered to be the “world’s greatest open-air museum,” is home to some of the most interesting, biggest, and most beautiful temples in all of Egypt.

 For centuries, Luxor –formerly known as Thebes– was considered to be the capital of the known world.
 And as the capital, it developed its temples and monuments architecture to a level never seen before.

 Among these temples, we find the seven great temples and monuments of Luxor: Goornah, Deir-el-Bahari, the Colossi of Memnon, the Ramesseum, and Medinet Habu on the West Bank; and Karnak Temple and Luxor Temple on the East Bank.

 It’s easy to have a budget-friendly trip in Luxor while still enjoying everything about its history and culture.
 Here are the major temples and sights that will transport you back to the glory days of ancient Egyptian history and architecture.